joshua-mae/HoleHelper/README.md

 ## **GUI Version**
 This version is meant to only handle one "hole" in which the user can load it directly through the GUI or from a loaded molecule that is the top molecule in VMD.
 Additionally, it does come with some other bells and whistles like seeing where the HOLE program will originate and an easier to follow workflow.

+_**GUI version should work in any directory because when you select the files and output directory, you are giving the full path, so no issues should be here**_

 **Sections:** \
 **File Options:**